midlantica/LovelyBunchOfCoconuts/content/grifts/abolish-the-senate.md

 ---
 title: 'Abolish the Senate'
-claim: 'Abolish the Senate'
+grift: 'Abolish the Senate'
-translation: 'Too much representation is dangerous.'
+decode: 'Too much representation is dangerous.'
 ---